Summary

 • Promote and facilitate strategic coordination of LCTL instruction.

-• Promote the existing (Swahili, Hindi, Hebrew) and new proficiency-based open educational resources (OER) across and beyond the Big Ten Academic Alliance.
+• Promote the existing and new proficiency-based open educational resources (OER) across and beyond the Big Ten Academic Alliance.

 • Promote Indigenous languages through participatory collaborative research, pedagogical models, and curricular work which places members of Indigenous language communities at the center as equal partners in the initiative.